JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 **Keep in mind that `Multilayer(Di)Graph` only supports uniform and standard interface for both `add_vertex!` and `add_edge!`.**

-As already stated, a `MultilayerGraph` is an object made of `Layer`s and `Interlayer`s whose collections of vertices each represents a subset of the set of nodes, here being `nodes`.
+As already stated, a `MultilayerGraph` is an object made of `Layer`s and `Interlayer`s whose collections of vertices each represents a subset of the set of nodes, here being the variable `nodes`.

 *Adding* a `Node` to a `MultilayerGraph` will enable its `Layer`s  (and thus its `Interlayer`s) to represent it i.e. you will be able to add `MultilayerVertex`s that represent that `Node` to the multilayer graph.